waffle-iron/simmer/readme.txt

 == Description ==

-We all love the simple, human act of sharing how to prepare a favorite meal.
-Simmer enables WordPress users to quickly and easily publish their recipes with minimal hassle.
-With a focus on the key areas necessary for a great recipe & food data publishing experience, Simmer stays lightweight and easy to use.
-Check out Simmer for Recipes in a [live demo](http://demo.simmerwp.com).
+Sharing with others how to prepare a favorite meal is a simple human act of love.
+Simmer adds beautiful recipe publishing to any WordPress installation with minimal hassle.
+Simmer continually develops key areas of recipe UX so our plugin always stays lightweight and easy to use within the WordPress dashboard.
+To Simmer in a [live demo](http://demo.simmerwp.com).

-**Elegant UI**
+**Intuitive UI**

 Add ingredients, step-by-step instructions, sub-headings, structured cook times, and a lot more all within a user-friendly drag and drop interface.